SkyflowFoundry/byot_loader/README.md

 Before running the tool, you need to perform pre-setup tasks You need to have a Skyflow Try environment account (login)

-Login to your Skyflow Studio (assuminng you are a vault owener or administrator)
+Login to your Skyflow Studio (assuminng you are a vault owner or administrator)

 Create an Account level "**Service Account**"
 The service account MUST have the following Assignments & Roles: